mcsorkun/ChemPlot/docs/user_manual/getting_started.rst

 To demonstrate how to use the functions the library offers we will use a `BBBP <https://github.com/mcsorkun/ChemPlot/blob/main/tests/test_data/C_2039_BBBP_2.csv>`__
 (blood-brain barrier penetration) [1]_ molecular dataset.
 This is a set of molecules encoded as SMILES, which have been assigned a binary label according to their permeability properties.
-In this example the dataset has been previously saved locally as a CSV file and is imported with `pandas <https://pandas.pydata.org/pandas-docs/stable/index.html>`__.
+This dataset can be retrieved from the library as a `pandas <https://pandas.pydata.org/pandas-docs/stable/index.html>`_` DataFrame object.

 .. code:: python3

-    import pandas as pd
+    from chemplot import load_data

-    data_BBBP = pd.read_csv("BBBP.csv")
+    data_BBBP = load_data("BBBP")

 To visualize the molecules in 2D according to their similarity it is first